All Episodes

 All right.

-That's gonna wrap things up for today.
+All right, that's going to wrap things up for today.

 Let not your heart be troubled.

-Hannity tonight, we have the latest breakdown of what is the biggest witch hunt, abuse of power scandals in the history of the country.
+Hannity, tonight, we have the latest breakdown of what is the biggest witch hunt, abuse of power scandals in the history of the country.

 Governor Mike Huckabee, Greg Jarrett, Dan Bungino, Dr. Gorka, Sarah Carter.